marijnh/Eloquent-JavaScript/05_higher_order.md

 The `characterCount` function reduces the ranges assigned to a script by summing their sizes.
 Note the use of destructuring in the parameter list of the reducer function.
 The second call to `reduce` then uses this to find the largest script by repeatedly comparing two scripts and returning the larger one.

-The Han script has more than 89,000 characters assigned to it in the Unicode standard, making it by far the biggest writing system in the data set.
+The Han script has more than 89,000 characters assigned to it in the Unicode standard, making it by far the biggest writing system in the dataset.
 Han is a script sometimes used for Chinese, Japanese, and Korean text.
 Those languages share a lot of characters, though they tend to write them differently.
 The (US-based) Unicode Consortium decided to treat them as a single writing system to save character codes.
 This is called _Han unification_ and still makes some people very angry.

 ## Composability